tenaciousRas/ledwax-web-ui/README.md

 ```

 Alternatively, you can choose to configure your own webserver, such as apache or nginx.
 Just
-configure your server to serve the files under the `app/` directory.
+configure your server to serve the files under this `/` (project-root) directory.

 ### Running the App in Production

-This really depends on how complex your app is and the overall infrastructure of your system, but
-the general rule is that all you need in production are all the files under the `app/` directory.
-Everything else should be omitted.

-Angular apps are really just a bunch of static html, css and js files that just need to be hosted
-somewhere they can be accessed by browsers.

-If your Angular app is talking to the backend server via xhr or other means, you need to figure
+If you host the app with your own web server, you may need to figure
 out what is the best way to host the static files to comply with the same origin policy if
 applicable.
 Usually this is done by hosting the files by the backend server or through
 reverse-proxying the backend server(s) and webserver(s).